2022 Inflation Reduction Act tax credits: What small business owners need to know in 2024

 If you use a green vehicle for your business, it may qualify for this credit!
 The credit is the lower of 15% of the vehicle’s cost (30% for a non-gasoline or diesel engine) OR the incremental cost between it and a comparable vehicle powered solely by a gasoline or diesel engine.
 The maximum credit PER vehicle with weight ratings under 14,000 pounds is $7,500, or $40,000 for heavier vehicles.
 Your clean fleet may just provide a huge tax advantage!

-For example, Pat owns an environmentally friendly moving company and has committed to only using electric vehicles for their fleet.
-Their moving trucks weigh over 14,000 pounds and cost them $100,000 each, compared to $50,000 for a similar gas-powered truck.
-So, they are eligible for the lesser of 30% of 100,000 = $30,000 or the incremental cost $100,000 – $50,000 = $50,000 – they would qualify for a $30,000 tax credit.
+For example, Pat owns an environmentally friendly moving company and has committed to using only electric vehicles for its fleet.
+The moving trucks weigh over 14,000 pounds and cost $100,000 each, compared to $50,000 for a similar gas-powered truck.
+So, the company is eligible for the lesser of 30% of 100,000 = $30,000 or the incremental cost $100,000 – $50,000 = $50,000.
+They would qualify for a $30,000 tax credit.

 Schedule a meeting with a Block Advisors professional today to discuss how these changes may impact your tax rate, tax breaks, and bookkeeping this year.